cs3157/recitations/B-Makefiles/makefiles.md

 ### Implicit Rules ###

-Note that we did not specify the linking rule, because make follows an implied linking rule:
+Note that we did not specify the linking rule even though we were making an executable out of some `.o` files.
+This is because make follows an implied linking rule:

     $(CC) $(LDFLAGS) <all-dependent-.o-files> $(LDLIBS)